-As a good neighbor, I equally recognize my responsibility to respect my neighbors' rights by monitoring my actions.
-I will minimize my impact by ensuring that stormwater runoff, air pollution, light pollution (p 21), or noise do not migrate beyond my property.
+recognize my responsibility to respect my neighbors' rights by monitoring my actions.
+I will minimize my impact by ensuring that stormwater runoff (p 22), air pollution, light pollution (p 25), or noise do not migrate beyond my property.

-I will respect State Navigational Aid Markers (p 10), particularly those for "headway speed" (slow zone) which help preserve Mousam's shoreline from erosion.
+I will respect State Navigational Aid Markers (p 11), particularly those for "headway speed" (slow zone) which help preserve Mousam's shoreline from erosion.
 I will endeavor to be fully aware and considerate of other boaters and natural wildlife out on the water.

-I will not knowingly introduce any invasive species, pollutants such as gas and oil, chemicals (e.g., soap, shampoo, detergent, and others listed in "Selection and Usage of Household Chemicals", p 15).
+I will not knowingly introduce any invasive species, pollutants such as gas and oil, chemicals (e.g., soap, shampoo, detergent, and others listed in "Selection and Usage of Household Chemicals", p 27).

 I will also avoid blowing leaves or dumping grass clippings, fertilizers, pine needles and other yard waste into the lake.
-These contribute to algae bloom (see p 13 which explains this process of eutrophication).
+These contribute to algae bloom (see p 22 for an explanation of this process which is called "eutrophication").